qiqian/JPS/README.md

 The structure mirrors C#:

 - `jps_system` corresponds to `JpsSystem`: it owns `grid_map` + `jump_point_cache`, and acts as the reusable map/cache container across queries.
+- `jps_adapter` corresponds to `JpsAdapter`: it snapshots the static map, composes padding with ID-tracked dynamic rectangles, and owns the system shared by multiple finders.
 - `jps_pathfinder` corresponds to `JpsPathfinder`: it owns only thread-private sparse search state, the open heap, and packed path result, all retained across queries.
 - C# calls it through P/Invoke / native plugins: `jps_system_create`, `jps_system_set_blocked_buffer`, `jps_system_set_blocked_batch`, `jps_system_sync`, `jps_pathfinder_find_path`, `jps_pathfinder_copy_path`, and `jps_pathfinder_copy_smoothed_path`.
 Public APIs expose compact path and smoothed path only; expanded per-cell paths are intentionally not exposed.
 Benchmark and accuracy run C# and C over the same cases.